How To Fit Health And Fitness Into Your Daily Routine

 Step 3: Set yourself in a calorie deficit by subtracting 500 from the above figure, eg; 1936 – 500 = 1436 calories.

-Step 4: Eat/drink this amount over a week and review your weight on Sunday morning after you’ve use the toilet.
+Step 4: Eat/drink this amount over a week and review your weight on Sunday morning after you’ve used the toilet.
 Tracking your calories using an app like myfitnesspal makes it easier to see what is really going in.
 The research is clear that people consistently misreport what they are eating.

 Step 5: Adapt as you go.
-For example, if someone does this for week and weight stays the same then that is really good feedback as it means you know the amount you can eat and stay the same weight.
+For example, if someone does this for a week and weight stays the same then that is really good feedback as it means you know the amount you can eat and stay the same weight.
 You can then either slightly tweak calorie intake again or look for ways to add some steps to your day.